 Friends to the rescue again.
 We had a network of friends through the Catholic Church.
 The daughter of some good friends was indeed a professional piano teacher.
 Her name was Madge Conquo.
 It’s time to revisit the map at the top.

 Remember I said I would be returning to explain what that blue bubbled like was?
 Madge Conquo taught from her home which was located in Dharmatala.
 It was about a mile from our home.

-From the age of 7 until I was 12, I walked by myself at least once a week through the streets of Calcutta for my piano lessons.
+From the age of 7, until I was 12, I walked by myself at least once a week through the streets of Calcutta for my piano lessons.
 It took me about 15 minutes each way.
 My lesson was for 30 minutes.
-Hence, an hour was all that necessary.
+The total time necessary was about an hour.
 My Mum made sure that the time of my lessons was just after school at 4 pm.
 In this way, I could get back before it got dark.